OctaForge/OF-Engine/README.md

 and `bin_winYOURARCH\client_win_YOURARCH.exe` on Windows from either the main directory or the bin directory.

+Samee goes for server, just change "client" to "server".
+Using the -d2 option to client binary you can get the same dedicated server too (-d1 will start a listenserver).

 In case of problems, delete contents of your OF home directory (`$HOME/.octaforge` on Unix-like operating systems, `Documents\My Games\OctaForge` on Windows)